wtyeung/n8n-nodes-ffmpeg-split-audio/README.md

 ### Tips

-- Use "Calculate Segments" first to determine optimal split points
+- Use "Calculate Segments" with "Output Segments" enabled to automatically split an entire audio file into multiple segments
+- Use "Extract Segment" when you need to extract a specific portion of audio
 - Overlap is useful when processing speech or music to avoid cutting off content
-- The node preserves the original audio codec when extracting segments (using `-c copy`)
+- The node preserves the original audio codec when extracting segments (using `-c copy`) for fast processing
+- Binary properties are named sequentially: `data_1`, `data_2`, `data_3`, etc.

 ## Resources